First Year Seminar

 What is FYS?

-All freshmen at Thomas More College are enrolled in the First-Year Seminar as one of their academic courses during the fall semester.
+All first year students at Thomas More College are enrolled in the First-Year Seminar as one of their academic courses during the fall semester.
 Faculty from across the curriculum, offer an interesting array of seminar topics, each centered on a particular area of study or idea.
-By incorporating into the seminar, issues and problems particular to the college freshman, the First-Year Seminar provides a very effective method for introducing the student to college level learning and experiences.
+By incorporating into the seminar, issues and problems particular to the college first-year student, the First-Year Seminar provides a very effective method for introducing the student to college level learning and experiences.
 Research and study methods as well as time management and college adjustment are part of every course.
 Students in the seminar are offered a full program of diverse lectures and activities on campus to enrich their college experiences during the crucial first semester.

 Students will also be offered workshops in effective use of the TMC library.